-After the most recently completed fiscal quarter ended April 30, 2020, we issued unsecured convertible debentures (Debentures) for proceeds of \$1,000,000.
-Proceeds were used to finance our Conformal Coating Technology asset acquisition, discussed elsewhere in this MD&A. The Debentures are repayable in thirty months, on December 8, 2022, unless earlier converted or redeemed.
+During the fiscal quarter ended July 31, 2020, through a non-brokered private placement we issued unsecured convertible debentures (Debentures) for an aggregate principal amount and gross proceeds of \$1,000,000.
+Proceeds were used to finance the acquisition of our Conformal Coating Technology intellectual property, discussed elsewhere in this MD&A. The Debentures are repayable on December 8, 2022, unless earlier converted or redeemed, and bear interest at a rate of 8% per annum payable semi-annually, in cash or common shares at the option of the Company.
 The holder has the right to convert the principle amount into common shares of the Company at a conversion price of \$0.25 per share.
-Interest on the Debentures at an annual rate of 8% is payable semi-annually, in cash or common shares at the option of the Company.
+The Company may prepay all or a part of the principal amount before maturity based on certain conditions and paying an early redemption premium equal to 2% of the amount redeemed.
 In conjunction with the Debentures issuance, 3,000,000 non-transferable common share purchase warrants (Warrants) were issued with each Warrant being exercisable into one common share at a price of \$0.20 per share up to December 8, 2022.
-The Debentures and Warrants are subject to a four-month hold period in accordance with Canadian securities regulations.
+Issue costs totaling \$30,860 were incurred.
+No finders' fees or finders' warrants were paid or issued, respectively.
+For more information, see Note 6 - Convertible Debentures to the Company's interim condensed consolidated financial statements for the three and nine months ended July 31, 2020, and 2019.
+The Debentures and Warrants, and any securities into which they may be exchanged or converted, are subject to a four-month hold period in accordance with applicable securities regulations.